This episode piles on the cloak-and-dagger tropes such as secret messages, clandestine meetings, imposters, and, of course, conspiracy.

 “Don’t trust anyone,” warns an old friend of Picard’s who, no surprise, doesn’t make it to the end of the next act.

 The teaser is a bit odd.
 While all the senior bridge officers are chatting during a relaxed shift, why is it that Picard is in his quarters sleeping?
 From a story perspective, the fact that the secret message rouses Picard out of bed in the middle of his sleep cycle suggests urgency.
-But from an in-world viewpoint, nothing seems to be happening that would require so many senior officers on the bridge at that time.
+But from an in-world viewpoint, nothing seems to be happening that would require so many senior officers on the bridge during Picard’s sleep cycle.

-At this point in the show, neither the Ten Forward lounge nor the “poker night” scenes had been introduced, so the writers didn’t have an easy way to show the crew casually gathered during downtime.
+At this point in the show, neither the Ten Forward lounge nor the “poker night” scenes had been introduced, so the writers didn’t have an easy way to show the crew casually gathered during downtime, so they put conversational scenes on the bridge.
 Fair enough, but it’s still odd that we’re also asked to accept that, for whatever reason, Picard is sleeping when that message comes in.

 The ST:WTF moments in this episode include a fight scene where we can clearly see the faces of the stunt doubles, and Picard opening a covered dish to find a bowl of wiggly worms.